 This includes all disciplines.
+Mountain biking.
+Road biking.
+Gravel biking.
+BMX.
+Commuting to work... biking to the pub.
 Ride a bike and you can get hurt.

-Now, before you yell at me and decide I’m trying to freak you out or sell you a new helmet, I’m not.
-I promise!
+Now, before you assume I'm trying to sell you a new helmet, I assure you, I'm not!

 In fact, this post is less about getting injured and more about what comes after.

 Bodies heal.
-Surgeons can reattach bones and tendons, and ligaments repair themselves...
+Surgeons can reconnect bones and reattach tendons, and ligaments repair themselves...

 I’ve got a screw in one knee.
 A plate and six screws in one wrist.
-I’ve cracked ribs, dislocated both my shoulders, broke a foot…
+I’ve cracked ribs, dislocated both my shoulders, broken a foot…

 … and have scar tissue in all the wrong places.

 My body has recovered from all of these injuries.
 Mostly.
-As much as it can at 44.
+As much as it can in my mid-forties.